It’s almost here…SUMMER!

-This year they’ll be moving a little farther west to accommodate the massive number of vendors and huge crowds, but will still be within an easy reach of the Omaha metro.
-The 3-day event is a great chance to snag a one-of-a-kind piece, or just take in some good music and food in a fun family-friendly setting.
+Just outside of the Omaha metro in Waterloo, the 3-day event is a great chance to snag a one-of-a-kind piece, or just take in some good music and food in a fun family-friendly setting.

 On a beautiful summer day, there’s nothing more relaxing than strolling through the botanical Lauritzen Gardens.
 The entire garden covers over 100 acres, but you can take a guided tram tour for $3 if you’re not up for the walk.

 13 | Float down the Elkhorn River

 One of our old summer traditions (that we unfortunately missed last year thanks to the babies) was a lazy trip down the Elkhorn River courtesy of Tubing & Adventures.
 Groups can be as big or small as you like, but spots fill up early in the season, so it’s best to book your trip right away to guarantee a spot!